-- Meet Florida Technical College Proof of Graduation Admissions Requirements. - Be at least 18 years old at the time of enrollment. - Provide proof of good physical and mental health as evidenced through documentation issued by a licensed healthcare provider complete within the last 3 months before the start of class. - Undergo an acceptable background check as per the Nurse Practice Act (upon enrollment and again prior to the start of clinical rotations). - Participate in a personal interview with Director of Nursing and receive approval from the Admission Committee. - Provide a composite score of 58.7% or higher on the Test of Essential Academic Skills nursing entrance examination (version 7) complete within the last 12 months, for both the ASN and BSN programs. - A maximum of three attempts is allowed within a 12 month period for the TEAS exam, which is required to be taken on-site.
-In cases where on-site testing is impractical due to a considerable distance from a Florida Technical College location, students are encouraged to coordinate with their Admissions Representative.
-Remote test administration may be considered under exceptional circumstances.
-Students who are unsuccessful after three attempts have the option to appeal for a fourth attempt, which will be reviewed by the Director of Nursing and the Academic Dean (refer to TEAS appeal process below.
+- Meet Florida Technical College's Proof of Graduation Admissions Requirements. - Be at least 18 years old at the time of enrollment. - Provide proof of good physical and mental health as evidenced through documentation issued by a licensed healthcare provider, completed within the last 3 months before the start of class. - Undergo an acceptable background check as per the Nurse Practice Act (upon enrollment and again prior to the start of clinical rotations). - Participate in a personal interview with the Director of Nursing and receive approval from the Admission Committee. - For Associate of Science in Nursing (ASN) and Bachelor of Science in Nursing (BSN) Programs: Provide a composite score of 58.7% or higher on the Test of Essential Academic Skills nursing entrance examination (version 7), completed within the last 12 months. - For Practical Nursing Diploma Program: Provide a composite score of 50% or higher on the Test of Essential Academic Skills nursing entrance examination (version 7), completed within the last 12 months. - A maximum of 3 attempts is allowed within a 12-month period for the TEAS exam, which is required to be taken on-site. - In cases where on-site testing is impractical due to a considerable distance from a Florida Technical College location, students are encouraged to coordinate with their Admissions Representative.

+- Remote test administration may be considered under exceptional circumstances. - Students who are unsuccessful after three attempts have the option to appeal for a fourth attempt, which will be reviewed by the Director of Nursing and the Academic Dean (refer to TEAS appeal process below).